wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 When the referee tells you to roll one stat (Strength, when climbing a cliff for example), roll a D20, add your stat, and, if the total is higher than 15, you succeed.

-A referee should only call for a roll when both success and failure are interesting.
+A referee should only call for a roll when both success and failure have interesting consequences.
 Bashing a door, for example, might take moments on a success, and 10 minutes on a failure, attracting monsters to the noise.

 A contested roll is when the referee rolls using the monster’s stats and you have to roll higher.